unhammer/lfgalign/README.markdown

 equivalent to the selected parse (see `filter-equiv`, `in-disjunction` and `disambiguated?`).

 TODO
 ====

 - Use LPT-check as a k-best ranking criterion rather than a binary cut-off.

+- SPEC and POSS features may lead to PRED's that are not arguments or adjuncts of anything else (e.g. determiners, possessors) -- need some principled method of aligning these.

 - The program just uses dset3 of the dsets, rename it (make a class?) and deprecate the others.